kaskr/adcomp/admb_examples/README.md

 README
 ======

-This folder contain the ADMB examples.
+This folder contains the ADMB examples.

 - Folder names should be the same as TMB example names.
 - Each ADMB example should return sdreport output which will be automatically compared with the corresponding TMB example.